lf-edge/ekuiper/docs/CONTRIBUTING.md

 ### Testing

-The Kuiper project leverages Github actions to run unit test & FVT (functional verification test), so please take a look at the PR status result, and make sure that all of testcases run successfully.
+The eKuiper project leverages Github actions to run unit test & FVT (functional verification test), so please take a look at the PR status result, and make sure that all of testcases run successfully.

 - Write Golang unit testcases to test your code if necessary.
 - A set of [FVT testcases](../fvt_scripts/README.md) will be triggered with any PR submission, so please make sure that these testcases can be run successfully.

 ## Code conventions

-- Use `go fmt` to format your code before commit code change.
-Kuiper Github Action CI pipeline reports error if it's not format by `go fmt`.
+- Use `go fmt` to format your code before commit code change. eKuiper Github Action CI pipeline reports error if it's not format by `go fmt`.
 - Configuration key in config files uses camel case format.